ldp-uchicago/systems/README.md

 ## SGM Lab Server

-This is the Goldin-Meadow Lab's file server (`sgmlab.spc.uchicago.edu`).
-It's also accessible via SAMBA on the psych building's subnet.
+This is the Goldin-Meadow Lab's file server (`sgmlab.spc.uchicago.edu`), also accessible via SAMBA on the psych building's subnet.

 ## SGM Lab Backup